Christina Rossetti: Remember

 Christina Rossetti was a great Victorian poet of love and loss who lived her life in the shadow of her more famous brother the painter and founder member of the Pre-Raphaelite Movement Dante Gabriele Rossetti for whom she served as both inspiration and model for many of his more noted works.

-Christina too was a great artist and popular in her own time as the author of the children's classic Goblin Market, her many poems, and Christmas Carols such as In the Bleak Midwinter.
-Her most famous verse perhaps, is the short poem that follows:
+Christina was also a great artist and popular in her own right as the author of the children's classic Goblin Market, her Christmas Carol, In the Bleak Midwinter, and her many verses.
+One of which is the short poem that follows:

 Remember me when I am gone away,